ke177409/Medical-Staffing-Plan/README.md

 ## Recommendations and Findings
 * The staffing agency should begin allocating medical staff prior to January each year when influenza death counts are highest.
 * The weighted average mortality rate and staff-to-patient ratio should be used to determine how many staff members need to be sent to each state.

-## The Learning Experience
-My biggest challenge was learning to create visualizations in Tableau that speak for themselves.
-I researched tutorials and troubleshooting strategies to achieve my intended results.
-The weighted average mortality rate was one of my key variables in this analysis and was developed with the help of my mentor.
-I intend to use this calculation in future projects after understanding how it can influence results.
-Walking through each step of my process helped me to develop a coherent story for my final presentation.
-During this process I discovered results that were unexpected, which sparked new ideas to explore and more details to add to the project.

 ## Datasets
 * “Influenza deaths by geography, time, age, and gender”, Source: CDC (https://wonder.cdc.gov/ucd-icd10.html)